aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 });
 ```

-The above example creates the following resources:
+The above example implicitly defines the following resources:

 - An S3 bucket
 - A Kinesis Data Firehose delivery stream with Direct PUT as the source and CloudWatch